IBM/fabric-postgres-wallet/WIKI.md

 # Short Title

-Demonstrate the methodology to use Postgre SQL Database as a Fabric Wallet using Fabric Node SDK
+Use a PostgreSQL database as a Hyperledger Fabric wallet using Fabric Node SDK

 # Long Title

-Setup PostgreSQL containerized using Kubernetes and configure as Hyperledger Fabric Wallet
+Setup containerized PostgreSQL database using Kubernetes and configure it as Hyperledger Fabric Wallet

 # Author